-The University has partnered with Rave Mobile Safety to deliver emergency alert messages to you via email, text message, or both, once you have registered.
-When you register for the Emergency Alert System, please provide your preferred method(s) for receiving messages; cell phone number, email address or both.
+Madonna University has partnered with Rave Mobile Safety to deliver emergency alert messages to you via email, text message, or voice call.
+When you register for the Emergency Alert System, you will be provided the opportunity to select your preferred method(s) of receiving the alert.

 Rave does not charge you to receive text messages.
 Standard or other messaging charges may apply depending upon your wireless carrier plan.
 Once registered you can opt out of text messages at any time by texting STOP to 67283 or 226787.

-The operating hours of the Academic and Residence Buildings of Madonna University are functional with the use by the University Community.
+The operating hours of the Academic and Residence Buildings of Madonna University are subject to change to facilitate use by the University Community.

 Main Academic Building and Franciscan Center (36600 Schoolcraft Road) is open to the public during the following days and hours:

 Angelo DiPonio Building (36200 Schoolcraft Road) houses the College of Nursing and Health.
-Operating hours are:
+Hours of operation are:

 Maertens Building (36300 Schoolcraft Road) houses the School of Business.
 Hours of operation are:

 Performing Arts, Athletic and Academic Center (14680 Newburgh Road)